 3. Vehicle Expenses

-If you use your car for business purposes, for example, traveling to meet clients, going to purchase office supplies, visiting your accountant or attending a training, you can deduct some of your vehicle expenses.
-It’s essential you keep a detailed travel log indicating dates, destination, purpose, and distance traveled.
+If you use your car for business purposes, for example, travelling to meet clients, going to purchase office supplies, visiting your accountant or attending training, you can deduct some of your vehicle expenses.
+It’s essential you keep a detailed travel log indicating dates, destination, purpose, and distance travelled.

 Expenses that are deductible include fuel costs, parking tickets, insurance, leasing costs, maintenance, and repairs.
 Deductible expenses should be based on the business percentage use.
 Expenses incurred from using the vehicle for your personal errands does not count.

 You can also deduct depreciation on the car if you own it (up to 30% per year).